Subaku/roll_one_for_me/README.md

 ROFM v2.0 brought with it a massive overhaul to its command lexicon.

 A user-mention of "/u/roll_one_for_me" will summon ROFM.
-By default, ROFM will attempt to find and parse tables in the submission text, any top-level comments, and any links targetting Reddit itself.
+By default, ROFM will attempt to find and parse tables in (1) the summoning text, (2) the submission text, (3) any top-level comments, and (4) any links targetting Reddit itself.
 Results are provided in a reply to the summoning comment.

 Users may also send ROFM a private message.
-Default behavior is the same, but of course there is submission text or comments.
+Default behavior is the same, but naturally limited to the text of the message and provided links.

-**Links must be in the [Text](url) format to be noticed by ROFM.**
+**Links must be in the `[Text](url)` format to be noticed by ROFM.**
+  Raw URLs are not detected.

 Default behavior may be overridden using a command in the form of "[[COMMAND]]".
 If an explicit command is given, *only* those commands